XGRIDS Pro Guide™ / Module 8: LixelStudio

 Warning The processing-time Filter Level cannot be changed after processing completes.
 If the wrong level was selected, the project must be reprocessed from raw data with the corrected setting.
 Choose the filter level before clicking Process.

-Post-processing Denoising (Tools > Denoising, Section 6.4) is a separate tool applied to already-processed point clouds.
+Post-processing Denoising (Tools > Denoising) is a separate tool applied to already-processed point clouds.
 It uses neighborhood analysis with 2 configurable parameters: Neighborhood Points (number of adjacent points analyzed per point) and Standard Deviation Multiple (noise sensitivity threshold; smaller values classify more points as noise).
 The result is auto-imported as a new denoised point cloud.
 For sparse point clouds, increase the Neighborhood Points value to avoid stripping real geometry.

-Horizontal and Vertical Slicing
+Horizontal and Vertical Slicing (Redesigned)

 Coordinate preservation: Slicing uses the internal view adjustment and does not change the point cloud's coordinates.
 If the point cloud needs to be rotated before slicing (for example, to align walls with the slice plane), use the Align tool first.
 Note that Align permanently changes coordinates in the saved output.